SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 ~~~~~~~~~~~~~~

 Starting with Selenium 2.0 beta 1, there is built in support for handling popup
 dialog boxes.
-After you've triggerd and action that would open a
+After you've triggered an action that opens a
 popup, you can access the alert with the following:

 .. code-block:: java